-That’s why it’s extremely important to look at your fundraising from a donor experience point of view.
-What do they see when they arrive on your page/social media/fundraising platform?
+That’s why it’s extremely important to look at your nonprofit fundraising efforts, be it emails, mobile giving or event registration options, from a donor’s point of view.
+What do they see when they visit your web page/social media/fundraising platform?
 How easy is it for them to click around?
+Is the navigation from one section to another easy to figure out or intuitive?
 How clear are the donation instructions?
-Here, we’ve compiled a few tips for making the process better for your donors, so that they can love you and love clicking “donate,” too.
+In this article, we’ve compiled a few tips for making the process better for your donors, so that they can love you and love clicking “donate,” too.

 One simple step?
 Log out of your administrative accounts and visit your webpage as though you’re a stranger.
 Try to look at the experience with fresh eyes (and without the convenience of your master dashboard), so that you can analyze its pain points—moments in the fundraising process that might be frustrating or confusing for donors.

 Put information front and center

 Successful nonprofits make the donation process as clear as possible, often with a large button or banner on their website that tells donors exactly where to click if they want to give.
 Be sure that you’re presenting your donation information in an equally clear, accessible way, whether that’s a button that literally says “Click here to donate,” or a banner that explains exactly what your nonprofit does, or a page that shows exactly where every donated dollar is going.